View From The Couch is a weekly column that reviews what’s new on Blu-ray and DVD. Ratings are on a four-star scale.

 School for Scoundrels: ★★★½

 THE GRAND BUDAPEST HOTEL (2014).
 From Ralph Fiennes’ dapper strut to Willem Dafoe’s pointy teeth, every detail feels just right in the best film of Wes Anderson’s career.
 Working with co-writer Hugo Guinness, Anderson has concocted a fanciful tale marinated in whimsy and tinged with ruefulness.
 The setting is the titular hotel during the early 1930s, when young Zero (Tony Revolori) is serving as a lobby boy under the tutelage of M. Gustave (Fiennes), the property’s ab-fab concierge.
 Gustave is superb at his job, which on the downside includes bedding the elderly — and wealthy — women who stay at the facility.
 One such individual is Madame D. (played by an unrecognizable Tilda Swinton in layers of wrinkled makeup), and when she passes away under mysterious circumstances, she wills an invaluable painting to Gustave.
 This displeases her son Dmitri (Adrien Brody) to such a degree that he frames Gustave as his mother’s murderer and orders the family henchman, the snarling Jopling (a frightening/comical Dafoe), to bump off anyone who interferes with his diabolical plot.
 Thus, it’s largely up to Zero, with the aid of his girlfriend Agatha (Saoirse Ronan), to save his mentor and the day.
 There’s nary a false move in this consistently clever and perpetually playful gem.
 Nominated for nine Academy Awards (including Best Picture), it won four: Best Original Score, Production Design, Costume Design, and Makeup and Hairstyling.
-Shamefully denied a nomination was Fiennes, whose performance was the best delivered by any performer in 2014.
+Shamefully denied a nomination was Fiennes, whose performance was the best delivered by any actor in 2014.

 Blu-ray extras include audio commentary by Anderson, co-star Jeff Goldblum, and Roman Coppola (who has co-written a few Anderson films and worked as an assistant director on this one); a making-of featurette; and cast and crew interviews.